The Domain Name Management Guide

 Domain Name Management software can lookup whois records, check DNS, MX and SSL records and make the information available to you immediately.
 In most cases you will not need to manually enter any data.

 This is a tremendous advantage over spreadsheets.
 You can even have the software send you alerts when something changes or have daily/ weekly/ monthly reports emailed to you.

 Desktop Software is Easy to get started with

 The desktop versions are easy to get started with.
-You can start using a Windows / Mac OS X software within a few minutes of download.
+You can start using a Windows / Mac OS X software within a few minutes of downloading and installing the software.
 Desktop software is also easier to configure and will have fast interfaces.

 Web server based solutions are more versatile